A decade later, ‘Skyrim’ modders are now developing their own games

 “I’d never have had the opportunity to become a game developer if it wasn’t for modding,” Pearce wrote in an email to The Washington Post.
 “Sometimes people ask me if I’d like to go back [to my old job], and I just smile and laugh.
 I’m so much happier now.”

-It’s hard to say exactly how many people are still logging into “Skyrim.”
+It’s hard to say exactly how many people are still logging into “Skyrim” these days.
 Part of the challenge here: “Skyrim” is omnipresent in gaming.

-There’s a version of “Skyrim” for virtual reality headsets, one each for the past three generations of PlayStation and Xbox, and another the Nintendo Switch.
+There’s a version of “Skyrim” for virtual reality headsets, one each for the past three generations of PlayStation and Xbox consoles, and another the Nintendo Switch.
 You can even play “Skyrim” on Amazon’s Alexa.
 (Jeff Bezos, the founder of Amazon, owns The Washington Post.)
 One five-star review of the Amazon add-on simply wrote “Todd Howard is an actual madman.”
-At a gaming conference in 2018, Howard reportedly said: “If you want us to stop releasing it, stop buying it.”
+At a gaming conference in 2018, Howard reportedly said of the title: “If you want us to stop releasing it, stop buying it.”

-A spokesperson for Bethesda wouldn’t disclose how many people are playing their games but, in a recent interview, Howard told The Guardian that millions of people play “Skyrim” every month.
+A spokesperson for Bethesda wouldn’t disclose how many people are playing their games, but, in a recent interview, Howard told The Guardian that millions of people play “Skyrim” every month.

 Emmi Junkkari, a Finnish game developer who does contract work for Bethesda, says “Skyrim” is still popular a decade later because “you can be anything you want in the game.”
-You create your character, decide how they look, give them a name, and think up your own story within the game.
+You create your character, decide how they look, give them a name and think up your own story within the game.
 All the modifications fans have released for “Skyrim” only add to this sense of free will, Junkkari said.

 “You just don’t run out of things to do and ways to play,” Junkkari added.

-Junkkari, 36, is a member of Bethesda’s creation club, in which the company pays freelance artists and developers to create downloadable content for “Skyrim” and other games.
+Junkkari, 36, is a member of Bethesda’s Creation Club, in which the company pays freelance artists and developers to create downloadable content for “Skyrim” and other games.
 Before Junkkari started working as a freelancer for Bethesda, she was as a grocery store clerk.
 Junkkari says “Skyrim” changed her life.
-Now, she is a co-founder of an independent game studio, called Forbidden Studios, and is designing a survival role-playing game that’s based on Finnish and Nordic folklore.
+Now, she is a co-founder of an independent game studio, Forbidden Studios, and is designing a survival role-playing game that’s based on Finnish and Nordic folklore.

 “I never found my place until I became a video game developer,” Junkkari said.
 “Once I started modding, I realized that creating beautiful locations in games was something I had a unique talent for.”